-This post is the 2nd of 2, click here for Part 1 (which gets hot under the collar about an obsession with shallow value).
+This article is the second of two Part 1 gets hot under the collar about the obsession with shallow value.

 I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things.

 The grand champions of sensation over meaning are not peddlers of sex or even of products but those in financial markets who have mistranslated the real, underlying sources of social, ecological and economic value into abstracted price.